IsaUgurchiev/german-flow/docs/MVP.md

 ---

 ## Changelog (Cursor fills)
+- 2025-12-20: Implemented Vocabulary UI (Section 4.2).
+  - Integrated `VocabWidgetComponent` into the sidebar as a dedicated tab.
+  - Implemented add/remove word logic with reactive state in `VideoPageComponent`.
+  - Added "View All" link in Transcript tab to switch to Vocabulary tab.
+- 2025-12-20: Implemented Vocabulary Extraction (Section 4.1).
+  - Created `VocabularyService` for extracting words from subtitles.
+  - Added `STOP_WORDS_DE` utility in `src/app/shared/utils/stop-words.de.ts`.
 - 2025-12-20: Implemented Phrase Loop (Section 3).
   - Added loop engine in `VideoPageComponent` with signals and anti-bounce.
   - Added UI controls in `LessonRightSidebarComponent` (Toggle + ∞/2x/3x selector).